 For me, MSG give the same effect as when eating cheese.
 I would have skipped beats minutes after taking food that contains MSG.
 The more I ate, the skipped beats will last longer and more frequently.

 Over the years, the FDA has received many anecdotal reports of adverse reactions to foods containing MSG.

-Because using MSG in foods is a pretty common practice, I always try to be careful when I ate something outside of my house like in cafes, events.
+Because using MSG in foods is a pretty common practice, I always try to be careful when I ate something outside of my house like in cafes and events.
 If I don’t know if the food contains MSG, I would ask the waitress or the person who sells the food, just to make sure.

 I often feel MVP symptoms when I’m having stress, the more stress I got the worse it gets.
 So please, try to stay positive and avoid stress the best you can.
-It really helps in reducing the MVP symptoms.
+It helps in reducing the MVP symptoms.

 You can try doing Yoga or practice your breathing to help you control your anger and stress level.

 Having a picnic once in a while with your family and loved ones will also make your mind stress free.

 Always stay positive no matter what, I know it’s really hard sometimes but if you want to be symptoms free then you really need to get your head stress free.

 Mitral Valve Prolapse and alcohol are just not matched for each other.